ferenckata/OBiWoW-2025/08-Monday/workflow-management-and-sharing-with-nextflow-and-nf-core/practical_session_3.md

 emit:
     multiqc_report = MULTIQC.out.report
 ```
-Finally, before you run the pipeline, we should define
+Finally, before you run the pipeline, we should define and output directory in the config file.
 To run our pipeline we call ```nextflow run main.nf```, like we did before